 The second graphic, shown below, demonstrates how I hand-draw little circles above the chord families.

-This sheet of piano chords is not printable.
+This sheet of piano chords is NOT printable - sorry!

 I couldn't get a good PDF for this document, so you can do what I do for my students: draw in the circles -- or bars, like piano keys! -- for them, or better yet, let THEM draw in the image you think will help them remember.
 (Circles seem natural to me, since they look like whole notes.)